Look Before You Leap: An Exploratory Study of Uncertainty Measurement for Large Language Models: Introduction

 To bridge this gap, in this paper, we present an exploratory study to understand the trustworthiness of LLMs from the lens of uncertainty estimation.
-Considering the generality and versatility for various application scenarios, we strive to identify suitable methods to minimize the requirement of LLMs internal information (\eg, model architecture, model parameters). \responseline{Such criteria enable these methods to be seamlessly adapted and incorporated by end-users of commercial models, such as GPT3.5.} Overall, we collect and implement as many as 12 representative uncertainty estimation methods that were originally designed for general DNNs, and successfully adapt them to the contexts of LLM applications.
-To better capture an in-depth understanding of the effectiveness of these methods, we conduct large-scale experiments with as many as nine LLMs on both NLP (\ie, question answering, text summarization, machine translation) and software programming (\ie, code generation) tasks to analyze the correlation between uncertainty estimation results and LLMs performance. \responseline{The models comprise four from \textit{MetaAI}, three from \textit{OpenAI}, one from \textit{Salesforce}, and one from \textit{BigCode}.} In particular, we investigate the following research questions:
+Considering the generality and versatility for various application scenarios, we strive to identify suitable methods to minimize the requirement of LLMs internal information (\eg, model architecture, model parameters). {Such criteria enable these methods to be seamlessly adapted and incorporated by end-users of commercial models, such as GPT-3.5 and GPT-4}.
+Overall, we collected and implemented as many as 12 representative uncertainty estimation methods that were originally designed for general DNNs and successfully adapted them to the contexts of LLM applications.
+To better capture an in-depth understanding of the effectiveness of these methods, we conducted large-scale experiments with as many as \responseline{twelve LLMs on both NLP (\ie, question answering, text summarization, machine translation) and software programming (\ie, code generation) tasks to analyze the correlation between uncertainty estimation results and LLMs performance.
+The models comprise three from \textit{MetaAI}, four from \textit{OpenAI}, one from \textit{Google}, one from \textit{Microsoft}, one from \textit{Alibaba}, one from \textit{DeepSeek}, and one from \textit{BigCode}.
+We also evaluated five older LLMs (\eg, GPT-2, LLaMA, Codegen, Incoder, and Santacoder), with the corresponding results available on our website.
+In total, we have evaluated 17 LLMs} The overall workflow of our work is shown in Fig.~\ref{fig:overall_workflow}.
+In particular, we investigate the following research questions:

 \begin{itemize}[leftmargin=*]

 \item {\bf RQ1:} \rqone

 \item {\bf RQ2:} \rqtwo